zunigjor/zunigjor/README.md

 ## I’m a student at Czech Technical University in Prague, Faculty of Information Technology.
 ### About me:
 - 👨‍🎓 I'm studying _Information systems and management_ at [FIT CTU](https://fit.cvut.cz/en)
-- 🔭 Looking for new experiences in the IT industry.
+- 🔭 Currently looking for my dream job
 - I :heart: cooking!

 ### IT Skills ⚡: